 Maintenance after planting

 The best way to water a new tree or shrub is usually with some form of drip irrigation that delivers a measured amount of water slowly to the root ball.
 If nothing else is available, a leaky 5-gallon bucket will work well.
 Nurseries and garden stores often carry drip irrigation tubing and the other components to install a simple drip system.
-An important part of the system is a timer to turn things off after the desired amount of water has been applied.
+An important part of the system is a timer to turn water off after the desired amount has been applied.

 Applying mulch too deeply or piling it around the trunk can cause problems, however.
-In some cases a deep mulch "volcano" can become hydrophobic, shedding water so effectively that a newly planted tree dies of drought stress.
-In other cases, roots proliferate in deep, moist mulch and are then killed when drought conditions develop.
+In some cases, a deep mulch "volcano" can become hydrophobic, shedding water so effectively that a newly planted tree dies of drought stress.
+In other cases, roots develop rapidly in deep, moist mulch and are then killed when drought conditions develop.
 Mulch piled deeply around a tree trunk can limit gas exchange, encourage canker diseases, and serve as habitat for rodents that can girdle the trunk.
 Another problem with mulch against a tree trunk is that the mulch may absorb solar energy, radiating it back toward the trunk and reducing the cold hardiness of the lower trunk.
-In general it is best to apply mulch no more than about 4 inches deep and taper it down to less than an inch deep near the trunk.
+In general, it is best to apply mulch no more than about 4 inches deep and taper it down to less than an inch deep near the trunk.
 In other words, make a mulch "bagel" rather than a volcano (Figure 1).

 Caring for established plants